ColumPaget/vpn_mgr/README.md

-  -local-sudo           force use of sudo locally, rather than trying both sudo and su -local-su             force use of su locally, rather than trying both sudo and su -remote-sudo          force use of sudo at remote end, rather than trying both sudo and su -remote-su            force use of su at remote end, rather than trying both sudo and su -N                    use neither su or sudo at the remote end, assume remote is setup to run with root permission -dns <ip list>        comma-separated list of dns servers to use with this vpn -dns peer             use dns server list supplied by server over ppp based vpns -nodns                do not use dns servers saved in vpn config -ppp-auth             use ppp-chap authentication -id <string>          set a 'client id' string.
+  -local-sudo           force use of sudo locally, rather than trying both sudo and su -local-su             force use of su locally, rather than trying both sudo and su -remote-sudo          force use of sudo at remote end, rather than trying both sudo and su -remote-su            force use of su at remote end, rather than trying both sudo an[?9l[?1000ld su -N                    use neither su or sudo at the remote end, assume remote is setup to run with root permission -dns <ip list>        comma-separated list of dns servers to use with this vpn -dns peer             use dns server list supplied by ppp based vpns -nodns                do not use dns servers saved in vpn config -ppp-auth             use ppp-chap authentication -id <string>          set a 'client id' string.
 Currently only used to set the ipparam of ppp-based networks in order to identify who/what is connecting and allow setting per-connection rules on the server.